mas-bandwidth/gafferongames/content/post/physics_in_3d.md

 ## Conclusion

 We have covered the techniques required to simulate linear and rotational movement of a rigid body in three dimensions.
-By combining the linear and rotational physics into a single physics state and integrating, we can simulate the motion of a cube in three dimensions as it moves and spins around.
+By combining the linear and rotational physics into a single physics state and integrating, we can simulate the motion of a rigid body in three dimensions.